brooklynrail/brooklynrail-platform/content/events/2023/08/an-ode-to-maya-deren.md

 ---
 title: An Ode to Maya Deren
-deck: A screening series curated by The Film-Makers' Cooperative
+deck: A screening series in collaboration with The Film-Makers' Cooperative
 summary: On Labor Day, join us for a screening of five short films Maya Deren, in collaboration with our friends at The Film-Makers' Cooperative.
 Register to receive 24-hour access links to the films.